Evian, Haute-Savoie tourism & sightseeing

-The Villa Lumiere has been the Town Hall since 1927.
+The Villa Lumiere has been the Town Hall for Evian since 1927.
 It too is built in neo-classical style.
-It belonged to Antoine Lumiere whose sons Louis and Auguste who invented the cinematograph.
-Their work is celebrated in the Museum of Lumiere at Lyon.
+It belonged to Antoine Lumiere whose sons Louis and Auguste who invented the cinematograph: their work is celebrated in the Museum of Lumiere at Lyon.

-Inside the hall and the gilded drawing room (now the wedding room) are open to the public during office hours.
+Inside the Villa Lumiere, the hall and the gilded drawing room (now the wedding room) are open to the public during office hours.

 The Cachat pump room is a fabulous building and has a wonderful entrance with a cupola of glazed tiles and a huge semi-circular glass window.
 This was the centre of spa-based social life and contains a reading room and a lounge with the water fountain at the centre.
 This building is the best Art Nouveau building in Evian and is considered one of the best examples of spa resort architecture in France.

 The Cachat spring is the most famous of the numerous springs in Evian and is opposite the Cachat pump room.
-Its fame began when it cured a mysterious illness suffered by the Baron of La Rochette.
-The waters of Evian are now famous throughout the world.
+Its fame began when it cured a mysterious illness suffered by the Baron of La Rochette, and the waters of Evian are now famous throughout the world.

 Also worth seeing in Evian

 Behind the lake front area is the main town where you can explore lots of attractive medieval streets, often opening up to give a view over the lake.
 The market square was the centre of commerce when the lake was a commercial harbour.